TsukudaniVanish/cc/README.md

 hash map utilities

 ### String.c
-string utilities such as standard string library
+string utilities such as strlen, strncmp, strncpy in string.h

 ### error_point.c
 all error point logics are controlled here.

+### file.c
+file reader.

-### test... , unittest.c
+### unittest.c
 functions for unit test.

+### test.c
+test file for application. this file is not used to build cc.

 ### tokenize.c
 a tokenizer